Derek Kellogg: UMass

-Under Kellogg the 2012–13 Minutemen once again enjoyed a 20 win season and for the second straight season reached the semifinals of the Atlantic 10 tournament.
+Under Kellogg, the 2012–13 Minutemen once again enjoyed a 20 win season and for the second straight season reached the semifinals of the Atlantic 10 tournament.
 They would reach the semifinals by avenging regular season losses to George Washington and Temple before losing to VCU.
-Also, for the second straight year the Minutemen were invited to play in the NIT.
-Although seeded second in their region they would be upset at home by Stony Brook, finishing the season with a 21–12 record.
+For the second straight year the Minutemen were invited to play in the NIT.
+Although seeded second in their region, they would be upset at home by Stony Brook in the first round, finishing the season with a 21–12 record.

 The 2013–14 season saw the Minutemen return to the NCAA tournament.
 The team rushed out to a 16–1 start and a national ranking as high as #12 before fading in the second half of the season and splitting its final 16 games to finish 24–9.
 Despite the impressive non-conference showing, the Minutemen once again failed to crack the top four of the A10 conference and finished tied for 5th.
-Receiving a #6 seed in the NCAA tournament the Minutemen were soundly defeated by 19 points by the #11 seed Tennessee Volunteers.
+Receiving a #6 seed in the NCAA tournament, the Minutemen were soundly defeated by 19 points in the second round by the #11 seed Tennessee Volunteers.

-The two seasons following the NCAA bid have been disappointing for UMass with 17–15 and 14–18 records, respectively.
-The 2014–20 squad dropped 6 of their final seven games and missed out on any post-season and The 2015–2016 season featured a seven-game losing streak marked by double digit losses and second half collapses.
-Three of those losses come at home in front of a less than half-filled Mullins Center.
+The two seasons following the NCAA bid were disappointing for UMass as the team finished with 17–15 and 14–18 records, respectively.
+The 2014–15 squad dropped six of their final seven games and missed out on the postseason.
+The 2015–2016 season featured a seven-game losing streak marked by double digit losses and second half collapses.
 Overall attendance at Mullins dropped to less than 50% capacity for the season.
-There is some hope that these recent struggles will reverse as Kellogg and his staff have landed a nationally ranked recruiting class for the 2016–2017.

-Despite a talented top 25 recruiting class and key returning players, Kellogg's program struggle again in 2016–17.
-After starting with a 10–3 non-conference record against a relatively weak schedule, the Minutemen stumbled to a 15–18 finish, including 4–14 and a 12th-place finish in conference play.
-Over his 9 years as head coach at UMass, Coach Kellogg's A10 conference record is 67–83 with his best season a T-5th finish.
+Despite a talented top 25 recruiting class and key returning players, Kellogg's program struggled again in 2016–17.
+After starting with a 10–3 non-conference record against a relatively weak schedule, the Minutemen stumbled to a 15–18 finish, including a 4–14 conference record and a 12th-place finish in conference play.
+Over his 9 years as head coach at UMass, Coach Kellogg's A10 conference record was 67–83 with his best season a T-5th finish.

 Kellogg was fired by UMass on March 9, 2017.